sjwabh/SamRadOnc/breast.md

 Strahlenther Onkol.
 2014 Aug;190(8):705-14. doi: 10.1007/s00066-014-0687-0.
 http://www.ncbi.nlm.nih.gov/pubmed/24888511

-The evidence for improved overall survival and local control following PMRT for T4 tumors, positive resection margins, >3 positive lymph nodes and in T3 N0 patients with risk factors such as lymphovascular invasion, G3 grading, close margins, and young age has increased.
-Recently identified risk factors such as invasive lobular subtype and negative hormone receptor status were included.
+The evidence for improved overall survival and local control following PMRT for T4 tumors, positive resection margins, >3 positive lymph nodes, OR  T3 N0 patients with risk factors such as lymphovascular invasion, G3 grading, close margins, and young age has increased.
+Recently identified risk factors such as ILC or HR- were included.
 For patients with 1-3 positive lymph nodes, the recommendation for PMRT has reached the 1a level of evidence.

 PMRT is mandatory in patients with T4 tumors and/or positive lymph nodes and/or positive resection margins.
 PMRT should be strongly considered in patients with T3 N0 tumors and risk factors, particularly when two or more risk factors are present.

 PLOS One, PMRT Meta-Analysis, Dec 2013; vol 8, issue 12 e81765